 - NBS8329 Strategic Business Analysis and Decision Making

-You will take a further 50 credits from the following:
+You take optional modules to the value of 50 credits from the following list

 - NBS8599 Research-based Dissertation for International Business Management